vimc/barman-metrics/README.md

 ./scripts/teamcity.sh
 ```

-To run tests locally you need to copy `config-example.json` to `/etc/cm/config.json` where the app expects to
+To run tests locally you would need to copy `config-example.json` to `/etc/cm/config.json` where the
-find its config.
+app expects to find its config, and `cache-example` to `/app/cache` where the app expects the cache file.